Vanessa Alfano

 Vanessa Alfano (born May 9, 1976) is a TV journalist and the founder of healthystyleny.com.

 Alfano is former TV reporter for Good Day NY and American weather anchor for WWOR-TV in New York City.
 She was also a feature reporter and fill-in weather anchor for WNYW-TV the Fox Affiliate in New York City whom she joined in 2006.
 She previously worked at WCBS-TV as the traffic reporter for CBS 2 This Morning.

 Alfano is a Long Island, New York native.
 She began her news career as a weather anchor and traffic agent on Long Island's News 12 Traffic & Weather.
 Although she earned a degree in English from Messiah College and spent some time as a teacher, she changed careers after meeting a reporter.

 Vanessa Alfano is a reporter, host, and television personality in the NYC area.
-She is also the founder of HealthyStyleNY.com. and appears on television on its behalf.
-She has recently been featured on Today in NY, Better TV, and Fox News Channel.
+She is also the founder of HealthyStyleNY.com and has recently been featured on Today in NY, Better TV, and Fox News Channel.
 She also has a recurring role on the new Fox Business Network show, Money Rocks.

 Vanessa also spent years as a reporter for WNYW's Good Day New York.
 She worked as a Features reporter and Weather Anchor for the Newscast and also worked for their sister station, My.
 She also was a Traffic anchor of WCBS-TV's morning newscasts where she also covered Features and Entertainment News.
 She started her career with News 12 Long Island.